Validation

 Custom validation

-To add custom validation, supply a validate
+To add custom validation, supply a validate function to the field config.
+The

-validator is called with the field's value and the Model
+validator is called with the field's value and the Model instance as

 parameters, so you're able to access other values on the instance.
 This is handy